How to Create a Stunning WordPress Gallery (In 2 Steps)

-- Add the images to your gallery.
+- Add the images into a gallery block.

 On top of that, we’ll also introduce you to seven of our favorite WordPress gallery plugins, so you can take advantage of features the platform doesn’t offer out of the box.
-Let’s get to work!
+Let’s get to work.

 Step #1: Upload the Images You Want to Include in Your WordPress Gallery

 The first thing you’ll need to set up a WordPress gallery will be to add some images to WordPress.
 For this tutorial, we’re going to use stock pictures of puppies, to liven up the proceedings.

 First, log into your WordPress dashboard and navigate to your Media > Library tab.
 Once you’re there, click on the Add New button at the top of the screen:

 Next, click on the Select Files button, which will open up your local file explorer: